 Final Thoughts

-Depending on your purposes and situations, either of these mics will produce quality recordings that podcasters, both novice and masters, are using.
+Depending on your purposes and situations, either of these mics will produce quality recordings that both novice and master podcasters use.

 Further Reading from the manufacturers: Blue Yeti and AT2100x